kanuff/HDWFAbout/README.md

 - [ ] Search any word or phrase
 - [ ] Sort articles based on sentiment
 - [ ] Read any article from within the daterange
+- [ ] Zoome in on the distribution for a given day

 Additional features for this project are: